kemulka/portfolio/vizcritique.md

 ![alt text](/BrookingsViz.JPG)

 The visual chosen for this critique project appeared in ["Black-white disparity in student loan debt more than triples after graduation"](https://www.brookings.edu/research/black-white-disparity-in-student-loan-debt-more-than-triples-after-graduation/
 ) by Judith Scott-Clayton and Jing Li, published October 20, 2016.
 I landed on this graphic because I am interested in research and policy discussions related to student loan debt.
-I was not familiar with the data prior to reading this article, and felt the research findings presented in the report compelling, so I was motivated to create a graphic that helped tell the story.
+I was not familiar with the data prior to reading this article, yet found the research findings presented in the report compelling.
+This particular data visualization, as is, seemed to distract from the message, so I was motivated to create a graphic that helped tell the compelling story.

 # The Critique